Pi Alpha Tau: History

-According to the Oracle, a group of girls created the new sorority on the Hunter College campus, remarking, "Sorority life was so congenial and agreeable to these modern pioneers that their associates in other college[s] were encouraged to follow the Greek letter path." ΠΑΤ established chapters at schools in the New York City metropolitan area, soon in Albany, and by opened its first chapter outside of the state, in New Jersey.
+According to the 1937 Oracle, a group of girls created the new sorority on the Hunter College campus, remarking, "Sorority life was so congenial and agreeable to these modern pioneers that their associates in other college[s] were encouraged to follow the Greek letter path."
+Pi Alpha Tau established chapters at schools in the New York City metropolitan area, soon in Albany, and by opened its first chapter outside of the state, in New Jersey.

-Further expansion outside of the New York area brought chapters at Cincinnati and Wisconsin, eventually marking a total of 12 chapters, all within the US.
+Further expansion outside of the New York area brought chapters at Cincinnati and Wisconsin, eventually marking a total of twelve chapters, all within the US.